 As for people not knowing about your school, which people are we talking about?
 People get nervous when friends, co-workers, and families look at them blankly and say they never heard of the school.
 However, unless one of them is the director of human resources department for a fortune five hundred company, they really aren’t the people you need to worry about.

 Another website to visit is the Fulbright Student Awards and look up which schools have received awards by year.
-In 2018-19 Rutgers had more awards than Harvard and Lawrence University had more than Colby College.
+In 2019-20, University of Iowa had more than University of Pennsylvania and St. Olaf College had more than Amherst College.

 During this time period, ten students from the University of Illinois Chicago, ranked 150, enrolled in the Medical School which is just one less than the number of students that enrolled from the University of North Carolina at Chapel Hill, ranked 29.